43vaibhav/LiaPlusAssignment/README.md

 # Emotional Intelligence Chatbot

-Conversational AI with Sentiment Analysis (Tier 1 & Tier 2 Implementation)
+Conversational AI with Sentiment Analysis
 A production-grade Python chatbot that maintains full conversation history, performs real-time sentiment analysis on individual user messages, and generates comprehensive emotional journey summaries.
 Built with **Google Gemini** for intelligent responses and **VADER** for accurate sentiment evaluation.
 This version adds a small web UI and a FastAPI HTTP endpoint so the bot can be used from a browser or programmatically.

 ---

 ## Implementation Status

-### ✅ Tier 1 – Mandatory Requirement: Conversation-Level Sentiment Analysis
+### Mandatory Requirement: Conversation-Level Sentiment Analysis
 - **Full conversation history** maintained throughout the interaction
 - **Final sentiment analysis** generated at the end of conversation
 - **Overall emotional direction** clearly indicated based on complete exchange